spaceninja/spaceninja.com/src/blog/2016/books-i-loved-in-2016.md

 ## _Annihilation_, by Jeff Vandermeer

+<s>Lots of other reviews compared this to the first season of <i>Lost</i>, and I think that's accurate.
+There's a compelling sense of paranormal mystery, but ultimately no satisfying answers.</s>

-(Edit, 2018) Confession time.
+**Edit, 2018:** Confession time.
 I didn’t like this book at all the first time I read it.
 I felt like I got suckered in by one of those best-of book lists.
 I read it quickly, left an annoyed 2-star rating, and moved on.
 In 2018 the movie came out, and the trailer looked great, but I didn’t go see it because I didn’t like the book.
 Then I read [this twitter thread](https://twitter.com/will_wagner/status/1000764258349666304), which convinced me to give the movie a chance.

 Well, I loved it.
 I immediately re-read the book, and this time I couldn’t get enough.
 I think there are two reasons I appreciated it more the second time around.
 First, some books are really served by having some visuals to help your mind hook into the characters.
 During my re-read, I had a much easier time picturing the characters and environment, because I had the visuals from the movie (which is gorgeous).